 — PROJECT NAME

-Reboot & Recover is a non-profit organization providing resources and a professional help hotline for people struggling with screen addiction.
-It also depends 100% on public donations to stay running.
+Reboot & Recover, a non-profit organization, provides resources and a support hotline for people struggling with screen addiction.
+It also depends 100% on public donations to keep running.

-I created interview guides with questions like how they each define the term “screen addiction," what have their experiences been like when counseling people with screen addiction, what factors/symptoms are common in screen addiction, and what types of people are more likely to seek professional help for it.
+We asked questions like how they each define the term “screen addiction” and what demographic is more likely to seek professional help for it.

 REFRAMING OUR ASSUMPTIONS

 We shared our findings in a presentation, including how most Americans don't understand screen addiction and its severity.
 This showcased the importance of UX research which combats pre-conceived assumptions.

 A key finding was that a loved one (i.e.: parent, sibling) of a person struggling with screen addiction is more likely to seek professional help on their behalf.